robstoll/atrium/README.md

     testCompile "ch.tutteli.atrium:atrium-cc-en_GB-robstoll:$atrium_version"
 }
 ```
-We have defined a dependency to the bundle `atrium-cc-en_GB-robstoll` in the above example which provides a pure fluent API.
+We have defined a dependency to the bundle `atrium-cc-en_GB-robstoll` in the above example
+which provides a pure fluent API for the JVM platform.
+You have to add `-js` or `-android` as suffix if you want to use it for another platform

 <details>
 <summary>click to see how the setup for the infix api looks like</summary>

 ```
 buildscript {
-    ext { atrium_version='0.7.0' }
+    ext { atrium_version='0.8.0-alpha' }
 }
 repositories {
     jcenter()